 Our Downloads page offers free documents and information, including the free Construction Vibration Damage Guide for Homeowners.
 Since these documents are not programs (executables) in the usual sense of the word, they are relatively free from risk of virus contamination.
 Nonetheless, we recommend strongly that you save any and all downloads to your hard disk and test any downloaded file with your up-to-date antivirus program.
 All the files offered on Vibrationdamage.com have been tested multiple times and found to be virus and spyware-free, but, as a matter of good practice, you should test any downloaded files yourself before opening them, if you have any questions about possible virus contamination.

-A Professional Edition of the CVDG, over twice the length of the free edition and licensed for business use, is available for purchase only from our page, Order the CVDG Pro.
+A Professional Edition of the CVDG, with over three times the content of the free edition and licensed for business use, is available for purchase only from our page, Order the CVDG Pro.
 It has its own license terms.
 Copying or transmission of that document to others than the registered owner is a violation of copyright law and the license.

 As necessity dictates, we will update this policy.
 The version of the policy appearing on the site is to be considered the governing authority on matters appearing in it.
 Matters not explicitly covered in the policy, in documents referenced by it, or by other statements on the site will be evaluated by the owner on an individual basis.
 His decisions on such matters are final.